arthurrmp/arthurrmp/README.md

 </ul>

 <p>
-I enjoy the process of crafting visually appealing and user-friendly web and mobile applications and I'm always open to connecting and exploring new opportunities, so feel free to reach out!
+I'm always open to connecting and exploring new opportunities, so feel free to reach out!
 </p>

 ---